TNieminen/devops/vh4/README.md

 However on another note adding those tests in place would have increased the workload with a rough estimate of 10-15 hours which would've sent the total time spent on the project to around 80 hours.

+One regret is also the state of documentation.
+I wanted to use [swagger](https://swagger.io/) with it's yml based route definitions, a friendly ui for documentation, testing and development, but I ran out of time in the project.
+This would definitely be one of the first things that I would add to the project because it makes understanding and working with the implementation so much easier.

 ## HTTPSERV